pebutler3/oceanic-apple/index.md

       - label: Learn Stuffs
         url: /
     component: intro.html
-    content: >-
-      This is the "aboutz" excerpt.
+    content: This is the "about" excerpt.
 It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
 There also exists a dedicated about page where you can write more about yourself for those who are interested.
     section_id: intro
     title: Intro